Siliconware Precision Industries

-Siliconware Precision Industries (NASDAQ:SPIL) was set up on May 17, 1984 and now is based in Taichung, Taiwan.
+Siliconware Precision Industries Co., Ltd. is a publicly traded company founded in 1984 and based in Taichung, Taiwan.
 The company focuses on semiconductor packaging and testing services for PC, communications, consumer integrated circuits markets.
 These services are provided to protect semiconductor chips, better integrating into electronic systems, and improving the dissipation of heat.

 History

 Siliconware Precision Industries as founded in 1984.
 In 2000 the company became a public company in NASDAQ and in the same year, SPIL merged with Siliconware Corporation.
 The company acquired the common shares of ChipMOS Technologies LTD. in 2007, Taiwan Occupational Safety and Health Management in 2008, and merged with Siliconware Investment Company Ltd. in the next year of 2009.

 In 2013, the company and Siliconware USA, Inc. settled the long patent infringement litigation with Tessera Technologies, Inc. Siliconware would pay Tessera, Inc. a partial upfront fee and smaller quarterly payments over the next five years, for being released from the litigation.